SXRIPT/alphabot/docs/setup.md

 ## Disable SSH login as root

 To disable ssh login as root uncomment the following line PermitRootLogin and set it to PermitRootLogin no. To search faster in vim you can use '/PermitRootLogin'.
-When you are done safe the changes and now you will have to reload ss
+When you are done safe the changes and now you will have to reload.

 ```
 vim /etc/ssh/sshd_config